jcolag/entropy-arbitrage/2023-03-16-samaritan-snare.md

  > **WORF**: Rhomboid Dronegar Sector zero-zero-six.

-While I assume that "rhomboid" refers to anything looking like a [rhombus](https://en.wikipedia.org/wiki/Rhombus), I can't find any reference to a "Dronegar," and I don't spot any anagram that makes any sense.
+While I assume that "rhomboid" refers to anything looking like a {% wiki Rhombus|rhombus|en %}, I can't find any reference to a "Dronegar," and I don't spot any anagram that makes any sense.

  > **GREBNEDLOG**: We are far from home.